-Group/Issue Regime Practice/Recent Developments information on Iran's nuclear program to Israel.
-Kurds/Other Sunni Muslims The cited reports note other discrimination against Sufis and Sunni Muslims, although abuses against Sunnis could reflect that minority ethnicities, including Kurds, are mostly Sunnis.
-No reserved seats for Sunnis in the Majles but several are usually elected in their own right.
-Five Kurdish oppositionists executed in May 2010 and more in January 2011.
-Human Trafficking The June 27, 2011 (latest), State Department "Trafficking in Persons" report continued to place Iran in Tier 3 (worst level) for failing to take significant action to prevent trafficking in persons.
-Among many different examples of activity in the report, Iranian women and girls are trafficked for sexual exploitation to other countries, sometimes with the active involvement of Iranian religious leaders and immigration officials.
-Executions Policy Human rights groups say executions have increased sharply since the dispute over the June 2009 election.
-The State Department human rights report says there were 312 executions in 2010, and 135 during January I-May II, 2011.
-Iran executed six persons under the age of 18 in 2008, the only country to do so.
-As a party to the International Covenant on Civil and Political Rights and the Convention on the Rights of the Child, Iran is obligated to cease them.
-In a trend that sparked alarm from U.N.
-High Commissioner for Human Rights Navi Pillay, during January 2011, Iran reportedly executed 66 persons, including some for alleged participation in anti-regime activities.
-Stonings In 2002, the head of Iran's judiciary issued a ban on stoning.
-However, Iranian officials later called that directive "advisory" and could be ignored by individual judges.
-On December 2, 2008, Iran confirmed the stoning deaths of two men in Mashhad who were convicted of adultery.
+Group/Issue Regime Practice/Recent Developments 2008, Iran confirmed the stoning deaths of two men in Mashhad who were convicted of adultery.
 A sentence of stoning against a 45-year-old woman (Sakineh Ashtiani) convicted of adultery and assisting in the murder of her husband was set aside for further review in July 2010.
 An Iranian parliamentarian said on January 17, 2011, the stoning sentence was dropped but she would serve 10 years in prison.
 Azeris Azeris are one-quarter of the population, but they complain of ethnic and linguistic discrimination.
 In 2008, there were several arrests of Azeri students and cultural activists who were pressing for their right to celebrate their culture and history.
 Arrests of Dual Nationals and Foreign Nationals/Robert Levinson/ the American Hikers An Iranian American journalist, Roxanna Saberi, was arrested in January 2009 allegedly because her press credentials had expired; was charged on April 9, 2009, with espionage for possessing an Iranian military document.
 Sentenced to eight years in jail, she was released on appeal on May 12, 2009, and left Iran.
 Another dual national, Esha Momeni, arrested in October 2008, is unable to leave Iran.
 U.S. national, former FBI agent Robert Levinson, remains missing after a visit in 2005 to Kish Island, although the State Department announced on March 3, 2011, that it had received evidence he is alive and being held somewhere in "Southwest Asia."
+In December 2011, his family released a one-year old taped statement by him and appealed for help in obtaining his release, although Iran said it does not know where he is.
 Hikers.
 Three American hikers were arrested in August 2009 after crossing into Iran, possibly mistakenly, from a hike in northern Iraq.
 The mothers visited the hikers during May 20-21, 2010, but left Iran with their children still incarcerated.
 On September 15, 2010, after Sara Shourd reported possible health issues, she was released on \$500,000 bail, and her departure was brokered by Oman.
 Her fiancé, Shane Bauer, and Josh Fattal, remained incarcerated and were to go on trial beginning November 5, 2010, but postponed until February 6, 2011, and then again until a final hearing on August 3.
 On August 7, 2011, they were sentenced to eight years incarceration.
 On September 21, 2011, on the eve of Ahmadinejad's address to the U.N.
 General Assembly, the two were released on \$500,000 bail each, a sum reportedly paid by Oman, which played a key role in brokering their exit.
 An ailing 72-year-old Iranian American, Reza Taghavi, was incarcerated since May 2008, but was released in October 2010 when the regime judged him not a threat to Iranian security.
 While on a visit to Iran, he delivered a small amount of funds from an Iranian American to this person's relative in Iran who, unbeknownst to Taghavi, was part of the Tondar group.